 Courts Matter Initiative

 Through this initiative, we engage folks in conversations and trainings on the ways young people can approach the courts as a site of organizing and a tool for creating systemic change.
-We do this by encouraging Fellows to examine the connections between their ongoing work in their communities and national organizing around judicial nominations, impact litigation, and access to justice issues.
+We do this by encouraging Fellows to examine the connections between their Blueprints for Social Justice and national organizing around judicial nominations, impact litigation, and access to justice issues.
 The Courts Matter Initiative aims to unleash the power of diverse youth voices through courts activism.